jirkapok/GasPlanner/doc/roadmap.md

 * Fix wrong time format message in console created by plotly - requires more customization and additional reference to d3, wan't fix
 * When changing altitude, the switch depth changes for EAN50 from 21 m to 24 m.
 (It looks like we need to use simple depth converter when searching for switch depth)
 * Oxygen at 4 m shows MOD 4 meters, but there is still warning about exceeded MOD.
 (Consider rule for pure O2 only, to use only deco ppO2 as limit)
-* Nitrox calculator - minimum value is 21 % O2, but the MOD doesn't equal EAD, because Oxygen is 20.9 % only.

 ## Improvements / Features